senecajs/senecajs.org/src/pages/get-started/index.md

 ## Writing microservices

 Let's turn the _math_ plugin into a real microservice.
 First, you need to get organized.
-The business logic of the _math_ plugin, the functionality that it provides, is separate from whatever way it communicates with the outside world.
-Sometimes you might expose a web service.
-Other times you might listen on a message bus.
+The business logic of the _math_ plugin - that is, the functionality that it provides - is separate from whatever way it communicates with the outside world.
+Sometimes you might expose a web service; other times you might listen on a message bus.

-It makes sense to put the business logic, the plugin definition, in its own file.
+It makes sense to put the business logic - that is, the plugin definition - in its own file.
 Node.js modules are perfect for this:

 ``` js
 module.exports = function math( options ) {